iodigital-com/SecretSanta/README.md

-# Welcome to Secret Santa
+# Welcome to Secret Santa Online gift exchange organizer!

 Welcome to the repository for SecretSanta.
 See [LICENSE](https://github.com/Intracto/SecretSanta/blob/master/LICENSE)